peteroupc/html3dutil/doc/H3DU.Curve.md

 <a name='H3DU.Curve_toArcLengthParam'></a>
 ### H3DU.Curve#toArcLengthParam()

-Creates a curve evaluator object for a curve that follows the same path as this one but has its U coordinates remapped to an <i>arc length parameterization</i>.
+Gets a curve evaluator object for a curve that follows the same path as this one but has its U coordinates remapped to an <i>arc length parameterization</i>.
 Arc length parameterization allows for moving along a curve's path at a uniform